kumolus-public/helpers/README.md

 + Execute the cloudformation script, you will get the IAM Role ARN as your output.
 + Copy the role ARN and use it to configure your Kumolus adapter(s).

-**Note:** *Consolidated Billing adapters will require the payer account script and normal/backup adapters require the normal account script to be run as per your AWS Account setup.*

 You can also view our helpdesk documentation for a detailed setup reference - [Kumolus Helpdesk - Setup Reference](https://kumolus.zendesk.com/hc/en-us/articles/360001118216-Setting-Up-Kumolus-for-the-first-time)